hunterhaunter/hunterhaunter/README.md

 # About me

-I develop and maintain open-source Minecraft mods with a focus on faithfully bringing modern features to older Minecraft versions while preserving gameplay, compatibility, and performance.
+I develop and maintain open-source Minecraft mods, porting them between older and newer versions (mainly to 1.12.2 and 1.20.1) while preserving gameplay, compatibility, and performance.
+Most of my work involves backports and reviving mods that fell out of maintenance, with an emphasis on staying lightweight and compatible with the surrounding ecosystem.

-My primary areas of interest include:

-- Cross-version mod porting
-- Legacy Minecraft modernization
-- Quality-of-life improvements
-- Gameplay enhancements
-- Performance-conscious development

 ---